agross/iobroker-scripts/README.md

    instance number at the end).
 The contents of this directory will then be made available on the host via the mount created in step 1.
-1. There is a `mount` script that will connect to ioBroker's host via SSH and mount the remote directory to the `pi` subdirectory.
+1. There is a `mount` script that will connect to ioBroker's host via SSH and mount the remote directory to the `host` subdirectory.
 You can work normally.
    When you save files, these will be saved to the ioBroker host and the JavaScript adapter will reload the script accordingly.
+To specify a specific host run `MOUNT=your-host ./mount`.